yammerjp/gimonfu/README.md

 $ gimonfu push
 ```

-The relative path from thethe  `entry/` directory is set as a custom URL with uploading.
+The relative path from the  `entry/` directory is set as a custom URL with uploading.

 #### Judging posts/updates